 On February 21-23, Venerable Fedor Stracke offered teachings on Death, Intermediate State and Rebirth.
 Click here for the audio recording of these teachings.

-We are excited to share with you our Annual Review of 2013, an opportunity for rejoicing and reflection on the past year!
+We are enthusiastic to share with you our Annual Review of 2013, an opportunity for rejoicing and reflection on the past year!

-Please join us for our new meditation offering, which aims to be a weekly opportunity to develop inner peace, understand how the mind works, and share our experience with others.
+Join us for our new meditation offering: a weekly opportunity to develop inner peace, understand how the mind works, and share our experience with others.

 Verses of praise, meditation, and blessing requests to help us realize our aspirations for health, happiness and spiritual development.